iOSAS-CdM/policies/terms_of_service.md

 By accessing or using our Services, you agree to be bound by these Terms.

+## 1.1 Non-Affiliation Statement

+The Services are independent student research products.
+They are not official Colegio de Montalban platforms, and using them does not create a relationship with, or endorsement by, any CdM office.
+You agree not to use the Services to impersonate, interfere with, or otherwise represent yourself as an official CdM system.

 ## 2. Use of the Services

 *   **Eligibility:** You must be a current student or authorized staff member of Colegio de Montalban to use these Services.
 *   **Acceptable Use:** You agree not to misuse the Services.
 This includes, but is not limited to, attempting to gain unauthorized access, interfering with the proper working of the Services, or using the Services for any unlawful purpose.

+## 2.1 Pre-Implementation Status and Feedback

+The Services are currently in a pre-implementation, evaluation phase.
+Functionality may be incomplete and you may encounter bugs or limitations.
+We encourage you to submit a support ticket through the in-app channel or contact us at the email in Section 9 when you experience an issue so we can improve the platform.

 ## 3. Accounts